What Is Collateral & Do I Need It For A Business Loan?

 Bank Loans

-Bank loans are very common for business owners since these loans can be used for almost any business purpose and come with extremely competitive rates and terms.
+Bank loans are popular with business owners because they can be used for almost any business purpose and have competitive rates and terms.

-The collateral requirements for bank loans vary.
-However, at the very least, a personal guarantee or blanket lien is required.
-With some bank loans, though, specific collateral is required by the lender, especially for higher loan amounts.
-If specific collateral is required, this could be in the form of business assets including buildings and equipment, or in some cases, personal real estate or assets.
+Collateral requirements for bank loans vary.
+At the very least, a personal guarantee or blanket lien is going to be required.
+Some lenders may require specific collateral for higher loan amounts — typically in the form of business buildings and equipment or personal real estate and assets.

 Small Business Administration loans are loans that are guaranteed by the SBA.
-These loans are distributed through intermediary lenders, which includes banks, credit unions, non-profit organizations, and Certified Development Companies.
+These loans are distributed through intermediary lenders, which include banks, credit unions, non-profit organizations, and Certified Development Companies.

 All SBA loans require some form of collateral, even if it’s just a personal guarantee.
-For example, specific collateral is not needed for SBA 7(a) loans up to $25,000.
-Standard 7(a) loans that are more than $350,000, on the other hand, will need to be fully collateralized by the borrower.
-Business assets and in some cases, personal real estate, can be used as collateral.
+Business assets are used as collateral, although personal real estate may be accepted in some cases.
 For the SBA 504 loan program, the collateral is the asset being financed with the loan proceeds.

 Even when specific collateral is not required, having collateral can potentially help business owners better qualify for some SBA loan programs.